AE Golf News

 Courtesy of Evan Schiller (@evan_schiller_photography)

-Comparing the course post-renovation, Steffes said, “The old design was very one-dimensional.
-It didn’t demand nearly the same creativity.
-You now have three shots you can hit into basically any green.
-You can fly it, bump it, or putt, and you can utilize more of the short-grass contours.”
+“The old design was very one-dimensional and didn’t demand nearly the same creativity.
+Now, you have three shots you can play around almost any green—you can fly it, bump it, or putt,” said Steffes.

-As Lake Merced re-opened in 2022, Steffes said, “The foresight of Gil and the membership to go ahead and commit to something like this can’t be overlooked.
-We are incredibly proud of our MacKenzie lineage, and to have brought back the history is very unique.
-A lot of places either can’t do it or don’t get the opportunity.”
+Now open for almost two years, Steffes said, “The foresight of Gil and the membership to commit to a project like this can’t be overlooked.
+We are incredibly proud of our MacKenzie lineage, and bringing back that history is truly unique.
+Many places either can’t do it or don’t get the opportunity.”

 0 Comments